top of page

 1. Self-Discovery

+What works for you and what doesn't?
 Where are you in life, and how did you get there?
-We validate and unshame where you are right now.

 2. Feel Better First

-Feeling better first means two things: easy wins, and practical tools for quick relief.
+Feeling better first means two things: easy wins, and practical tools for quick relief

 When you feel better first, everything else feels more possible.

-3. Find Core Needs
+3. Address Core Needs

 From a more safe frame of mind, you can zoom out to figure out what changes could have the biggest impact.
 Do you need to move, change careers, set boundaries, get better sleep?